WhenTheSUNdreams/WhenTheSUNdreams/README.md

 > I love my oomfs.
 YOU KNOW WHO YOU LOT ARE!!
 HI!!!
 HERAR EMOJI HEART EMOJI HEART EMOJI GIFT EMOJI!!! /p /gen

-> I HOLD GRUDGES.
-My memory may be poor, but I HAVE NEVER FORGOTTEN BAD EXPERIENCES.
-Very rarely can I forgive, and I am sorry for that in advance.

-> I can and will get protective over my oomfs, because they are ALL AMAZING PEOPLE.
-Any bad terms with them = Instant bad terms with me.

 > Yes, I am a yumeshipper. no, I'm not gonna snap at someone who likes the same characters.
 I don't actually talk about my f/os or familials unless we're close friends.

 > I use tonetags almost 24/7.
 Confused what one means?
 I'm happy to explain!